Newton Abbot Racecourse

 Newton Abbot racecourse map

-The course is left-handed with tight turns.
+The course features left-handed turns with tight corners.

 Main Races and Events Held at Newton Abbot